-Take a statement like GO FROM "Tim" OVER YIELD like.dst, like.likeness, serve.dst as an example.
+Take a statement like GO FROM "Tim" OVER YIELD dst(edge), properties(edge).likeness, dst(edge) as an example.
 When verifying the OVER clause, Validator needs to verify all the edge types.
-If the edge type includes like and serve, the statement would be GO FROM "Tim" OVER like,serve YIELD like.dst, like.likeness, serve.dst.
+If the edge type includes like and serve, the statement would be GO FROM "Tim" OVER like, serve YIELD dst(edge), properties(edge).likeness, dst(edge).